oubiwann/lcmap-see/docs/master/README.md

-# lcmap-see
+# lcmap,see

-*Published Documentation for the LCMAP-SEE project*
+*Published Documentation for the LCMAP science and execution environment project*

 This content in this branch is generated automatically by a ``make`` target in the [lcmap-see](http://github.com/usgs-eros/lcmap-see) project.
 It is pushed